I would like more information about the hernia mesh lawsuit.

 Men at Risk

 From roofers to construction to postal workers.
-From people with chronic coughs to cystic fibrosis.
+From people with chronic coughs to people with cystic fibrosis.
 Hernias do not discriminate — though men are eight times more likely to develop an “inguinal” (groin) hernia than are women.
-That may translate to more men getting hernia mesh, and having their lives – and that of their families – torn apart.
+That may translate to more men getting hernia mesh, and having their lives – and the lives of their families – torn apart.

 About That Mesh